csdongxian/AWP/README.md

 ```
 ## The Leaderboard Under Auto Attack

 To verify the effectiveness of AWP further, we evaluate the robustness under a stronger attack, auto-attack [3].
 Here we only list Top 10 results on the leadboard (up to 10/13/2020) and our results (see `./auto-attacks` for more results).
-Compared with the leadboard results, AWP can boost the robustness of the AT and its variants (TRADES, Pre-training, RST, etc.), ranking 1st on both with and without data.
+Compared with the leadboard results, AWP can boost the robustness of the AT and its variants (TRADES[2], MART[4], Pre-training[5], RST[6], etc.), ranking 1st on both with and without data.
 Even some AWP-based methods without additional data can surpass the results under additional data.

 |#    |method / paper           |model     |architecture |clean         |report. |AA  |
 |:---:|---|:---:|:---:|---:|---:|---:|